-A codicil is the legal term for an addition or change made to a will after the will’s initial execution.
+A codicil is a legal term for an addition or change made to a will after the will’s initial execution.
 Codicils are allowed in New York, yet it is unusual that you will find an attorney that will suggest that you actually use one.
 In fact, some New York estate attorneys would advise against using a codicil for any reason.

 Codicils really go back to a time before computers when changing a will, especially one that was very long was extremely difficult.
 Now, your lawyer would likely have saved a copy of the original file in some sort of electronic form, meaning that making a change would be a lot simpler.
 During that time, your New York estate attorney can help you decide if there are any other changes you wish to make or if you want to adjust your estate plan in any way.
 Because of this, it is really for the best that you write a new will.